How to back up custom storage volumes#

 Custom storage volumes might be attached to an instance, but they are not part of the instance.
 Therefore, the content of a custom storage volume is not stored when you back up your instance.
 You must back up the data of your storage volume separately.

-Use snapshots for backup#
+Use snapshots for volume backup#

 A snapshot saves the state of the storage volume at a specific time, which makes it easy to restore the volume to a previous state.
 It is stored in the same storage pool as the volume itself.